msmych/RealFinance/BotFather/description.md

 Hello

-I am real finance bot, and I help keeping track of your expenses
+I am real finance bot
+Send me your expenses to see how much you spend